 You will be able to see any redness, swelling, or dirt with just a glance.
 A look will also be your gauge as to when your pet needs to have its ears cleaned.

-There are a variety of products that will help with cleaning your dog’s ears, and we recommend the five best ear cleaners for dogs in 2021 to keep your pet’s ears clean.
+There are a variety of products that will help with cleaning your dog’s ears, and we recommend the five best ear cleaners for dogs to keep your pet’s ears clean.